xubeijun/certbot-toy/README.md

 <h1 align="center">certbot-toy</h1>
 The purpose of this program is to generate certbot-toy which is a docker images for managing Certbot certificates.
-Unofficial build of EFF's Certbot with its plugin for doing DNS challenges using aliyun Cloud DNS.
+Unofficial build of EFF's Certbot with its plugin for doing DNS challenges, it currently supports aliyun Cloud DNS.

 ## Requirements